Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ### Switch{} statement

-Rather than a long if/else chain, we can select amongst simple options with a switch statement.
+Rather than a long if/else chain, we can select among simple options with a switch statement.
 ```javascript
 switch ( userInput ) {